 Variations by Ulcer Location

-• Duodenal ulcers typically cause pain when the stomach is empty and may improve temporarily with food or antacids.
+Gastric ulcers often cause pain shortly after eating, as food stimulates acid secretion directly in the stomach.
+Duodenal ulcers typically cause pain when the stomach is empty and may improve temporarily with food or antacids.
 Knowing the difference can help doctors distinguish between ulcer types during diagnosis.

 Peptic Ulcer Diagnosis

-Diagnosis requires both clinical evaluation and testing.
+Diagnosis requires both clinical evaluation and testing to confirm the presence of the sore and its cause.

 Non-Invasive Tests